 What is antivirus?

-Antivirus is a software program designed to prevent, detect, scan, and delete viruses from your device.
+Antivirus software is designed to prevent, detect, scan, and delete viruses from your device.
 Most antivirus software runs in the background while you’re online and provides real-time protection against harmful cyberattacks.
 Some antivirus programs include additional security solutions like a firewall or ad blockers.

 Different antivirus software works in various ways: